jobs-github/slothjson/doc/en/design.md

 * `double`
 * `std::string`

-Strictly speaking, `std::string` is the built-in type of `STL`.
-We classify it as leaf nodes because it is widely used in production environment.
+`std::string` strictly belongs to `STL` built-in types, but since it's so commonly used, we also classify it as a leaf node.

-The 2-nd sub-problem requires JSON serialize/deserialize interfaces of user-defined types, including the following issues:
+The second sub-problem can be specified as implementing `json` encoding/decoding interfaces for `C++` custom types.
+This can be further refined into:

-* Implements for composite nodes such as `root_t`, `base_t`
+* Implementing `json` encoding/decoding interfaces for branch node types like `root_t` and `base_t`
-* Implements for array (any nested type)
+* Implementing `json` encoding/decoding interfaces for arrays (any type)
-* Implements for dict (any nested type)
+* Implementing `json` encoding/decoding interfaces for dictionaries (any type)

-### Design ###
+### Design Approach ###

-It's easy to handle the 1-st sub-problem with the help of rapidjson (it has provided most interfaces for C++ build-in types) ^_^
+The solution to the first sub-problem is simple, as `rapidjson` has already done most of the work for us ^_^
-The 2-nd sub-problem, to implement JSON serialize/deserialize interfaces for composite nodes such as the instance of `root_t`, we can encode it to the `object` in JSON, using the name of each field as `object-key` (the name should not be duplicated), value as `object-value`.
-The key to such design lies in **traversing the object's fields in runtime**.
-There are three types of automation solutions for such problem:
+For the second sub-problem, to implement `json` encoding/decoding interfaces for branch node types like `root_t`, the simplest approach is to encode their objects as `json` `object` types, using member variable names as `key` (names are unique) and values as `value`.
+The key to this approach is **traversing object members at runtime**.
+For such problems, there are three automated solutions:

-1. reflection
+1. Reflection
-2. macro
+2. Macros
-3. code generator
+3. Code generator

-We need to bid farewell to the first solution as C++ does not support reflection inborn.
+Since `C++` doesn't natively support reflection, we basically rule out the first solution.
-PS: even C++ supports it, I will not take this solution into consideration due to its **bad performance** .
+PS: Even if `C++` supported reflection, the author would insist on not using this approach because **performance is too poor**.

-Macro sounds good, but it's hard to debug, extend, and maintain.
-Besides, it's a nightmare to build a large system full of macros.
+Macros sound good, but they're notoriously difficult to debug, extend, and maintain.
+Moreover, building a large system full of macros would be a nightmare in terms of time overhead.

-So, the answer is code generator.
+So, the solution is to use a code generator.

-JSON serialize/deserialize interfaces for array and dict could be implemented with the help of `STL` built-in types:
+The `json` encoding/decoding interfaces for arrays and dictionaries can be solved using `STL` built-in types:

 * `std::vector <T>`
 * `std::map <std::string, T>`

-In summary, the design of slothjson includes the following items:
+In summary, `slothjson`'s overall design approach is:

-* For the C++ built-in types, we could implement the JSON serialize/deserialize interfaces with the help of third-party JSON parser (rapidjson)
+* Use a third-party `json` parsing library (`rapidjson`) to solve `json` encoding/decoding for native `C++` types
-* For the C++ built-in types not directly supported by third-party JSON parser (for example, `int8_t`), we could cast them to the supported types (type conversion)
+* For native types not directly supported by the third-party `json` parsing library (e.g., `int8_t`), adapt them to supported types (type casting)
-* For the user-defined types, the implements could be generated by code generator
+* Use a code generator to solve `json` encoding/decoding for custom types
-* Finally, implement the JSON serialize/deserialize interfaces for array and dict using the `STL` built-in types.
+* Use `STL` built-in types to solve `json` encoding/decoding for arrays and dictionaries

-We will describe the design through interfaces defined in `slothjson.h`.
+The following describes the complete design using interfaces defined in `slothjson.h`.

-`rapidjson` defines type of `json` like this:
+The `json` type in `rapidjson` is defined as:

     rapidjson::Value

-As a result, to support JSON serialization/deserialization, you need to implement the serialize/deserialize interfaces between instance of `rapidjson::Value` and other object (any type in C++):
+Therefore, any `C++` type only needs to implement the encoding/decoding interface to and from `rapidjson::Value` to support `json` serialization.

     namespace slothjson
 	{